kasko/docs/source/products/roland/getsafe/rest-api.rst

    "phone",                           "no",                                     "string",  "Free text string up to 255 characters."
    "salutation",                      "yes",                                    "string",  "Customer title.
 Available values: mr, ms."
    "dob",                             "yes",                                    "string",  "Date of birth of the policyholder in ISO 8601 format."
-   "house_number",                    "yes",                                    "string",  "string",   "House number of the policyholder's address."
+   "house_number",                    "yes",                                    "string",  "House number of the policyholder's address."
    "street",                          "yes",                                    "string",  "Street name of the policyholder's address."
    "state",                           "yes",                                    "string",  "State of the policyholder's address."
    "postcode",                        "yes",                                    "string",  "Postcode of the policyholder's address."